 English is widely spoken.

-Danish is the official language of Denmark, but English is also widely spoken.
 Especially in the capital city of Copenhagen, you’ll find many people comfortable speaking English.
 It’s always a good idea to learn a few phrases ahead of time though!

 Leave room in your itinerary to explore.

 Some of the best parts of Copenhagen can’t be planned or scheduled.
-In planning your visit to Copenhagen, be sure to leave wiggle room to explore meandering streets of beautiful architecture or sit and enjoy a cup of coffee at one of Copenhagen’s many cafes.
-Part of the beauty of solo traveling is getting to set your own schedule, so take advantage of it!
+In planning your visit to Copenhagen, be sure to leave wiggle room to explore the meandering streets of beautiful architecture or sit and enjoy a cup of coffee at one of Copenhagen’s many cafes.

 Stay in a hostel to connect with other solo travelers.